SpaceXpanse/Whitepaper/README.md

 [**Side Channels**](https://github.com/SpaceXpanse/libspex/tree/dev/sidechannel)
 Open source
 *Non-profit - Foundation operated*
-- Programable trustless interconnection **inside** the blockchain between two or more parties through temporarily made sidechains
+- Programable trustless interconnection **inside** the blockchain which allows two or more parties to interact through temporarily made sidechains in a very scalable, off-chain and almost real-time fashion.
 ### Development
 [**SpaceXpanse Metaverse Simulator**](https://github.com/SpaceXpanse/Metaverse) - A playground for testing different environments, tools and objects in the platform
 Open source